saumyacodes-725/sih-doca-verification/README.md

 | **GATC** | Government Approved Test Centre — conducts lab tests and submits reports |
 | **Public** | Verifies certificates via QR code or certificate lookup, no login required |

-## License

-No license specified yet — add one (e.g. MIT) if you intend to open-source this project.